storacha/specs/w3-admin.md

 Get information about a customer.

 Customers MAY have 0 or more subscriptions.
 Subscriptions are consumable by spaces.
-Customers receive data storage and egress charges for spaces that are consuming their subscriptions.
+Customers are charged data storage and egress fees for spaces that are consuming their subscriptions.

 #### inputs